GianlucaFabiani/gianlucafabiani.github.io/_pages/cv.md

 Publications Impact
 ======
-From ResearchGate and Google Scholar (Aggregate), updated up to June 17, 2024
+From ResearchGate and Google Scholar (Aggregate), updated up to August 06, 2024
-* Citations 141
+* Citations 168 (max between RG and GS)
 * h-index 5
-* g-index 11
+* g-index 12 (Harzing's publish or perish)
-* Research Interest Score 193.3
+* Research Interest Score 214.6 (RG)
-  * Research Interest Score is higher than 74% of ResearchGate members.
+  * Research Interest Score is higher than 76% of ResearchGate members.
-  * Research Interest Score is higher than 76% of researchers with work related to Applied Mathematics
+  * Research Interest Score is higher than 77% of researchers with work related to Applied Mathematics
+  * Research Interest Score is higher than 85% of researchers with work related to Artificial Neural Networks
   * Research Interest Score is higher than 97% of ResearchGate members who first published in 2020
-* Total reads 3250
+* Total reads 3546 (RG)
-* Reccomendations 55
+* Reccomendations 65 (RG)

 List of peer-reviewed publications
 ======